ckonig/codechallenge/README.md

 - [x] Remove HelloWorld remnants
 - [x] Update static CLI mail command to take input from console
 - [x] Make AggregateMailer do the retry & backoff parts
+- [ ] Review & finetune retry/backoff solution
 - [x] Add database, generate IDs for every mail.
 Allow checking email status by ID via web / console interface and postman
 - [x] Decide on queueing technology, add queue to the mix, split app into foreground & background application
+  - [ ] Can we use an external queue service to increase reliablity?
-- [ ] Look into scaling of background worker with regards to queue consumption, transaction safety.
+- [ ] Look into scaling of background worker.
+  - [ ] Find and document a way to run multiple instances of the worker
+  - [ ] Review multi-worker solution regarding transaction safety, double consumption, concurrency.
+Do we need transactions?
-- [ ] Look into load balancing & gateways for scaling of web endpoint
+- [x] Look into load balancing & gateways for scaling of web endpoint
+  - [ ] is traefik and docker swarm mode a viable solution?
 - [ ] Look into vue.js frontend application
   - [x] Setup skeleton app
-  - [x] implement quick & dirty forms for sending and checking emails
+  - [x] implement quick & dirty forms for sending mails and checking email status
-  - [ ] add form validation
+  - [x] add form validation
-  - [ ] make UI visually appealing
+  - [x] make UI more visually appealing
-  - [ ] after sending email, auto-refresh status of email (push or pull)
+  - [ ] after sending email, auto-refresh status of email (push instead of pull)
   - [ ] dont forget frontend testing (component based and UI)
+  - [ ] bonus: implement mail detail view using routing

 ## Important Issues